Looking for a fun winter activity? | Check out these tours!

 Today's first major point of interest is Hrafntinnusker, a black obsidian desert.
 We will see the Stórihver (meaning large spring) hot spring on the way there.

 The vibrantly colored Reykjafjöll rhyolite mountains and the Jökultungur area are also at the top of the agenda today.
 Geothermal activity has turned these craggy gullies into burnt and sometimes vivid yellows and reds over time.
 These colors contrast dramatically with the soft pale sand-toned peaks around them.
-The top of Jökultungur is a marvelous place to enjoy spectacular views over the whole Fjallabak (behind the mountain) area and Álftavatn, the lake close to the mountain hut and campsite where we will stay for the night.
+The top of Jökultungur is a marvelous place to enjoy spectacular views over the whole Fjallabak (behind the mountain) area and Álftavatn, the lake close to the mountain hut where we will stay for the night.
 To get there, we’ll have to cross a river on foot.
 River crossing will be a unique experience, especially for those who haven't tried it before.

 We will relax with a great dinner and enjoy the beautiful vistas around us during the evening.